Ebazhanov/linkedin-skill-assessments-quizzes/dotnet-framework/dotnet-framework-quiz.md

 - [ ] It cannot be static.
 - [ ] Only at declaration can it be initialized.
 - [ ] At compile time, the value is evaluated.

+#### Q71.
+What is the difference between managed and unmanaged code?

+- [x] Managed code is code that is handled by the common language runtime (CLR).
+Unmanaged code is any code that does not depend on CLR for execution.
+- [ ] Managed code is any code that does not depend on the common language runtime (CLR) for execution.
+Unmanaged code is code that is handled by the CLR.
+- [ ] Managed code is code that is handled by Microsoft Intermediate Language (MSIL).
+Unmanaged code is any code that does not depend on MSIL for execution.
+- [ ] Managed code is any code that does not depend on Microsoft Intermediate Language (MSIL) for execution.
+Unmanaged code is code that is handled by MSIL.